Best AWS Penetration Testing Tools

 Key Features:

-• Graphical representation of access rights
+• Visual Insights: Offers a graphical representation of access rights within AWS environments.

 The awspx system makes it much easier to see the attack paths that a hacker could use to gain access to your AWS services and move laterally to explore and steal the data within.